|

 An inspiration site for Biomimetics - many good case examples

-A New Zealand Society
+biomimetics lab A New Zealand research group

-A Danish for news and insight into biomimetics
+and insight into biomimetics

 Biomimicry.net